tori-nest/iganaq/README.md

     B2.1. version | -v | --version -> MUST print the version as in v0.8.0
     B2.2. help | -h | --help -> MUST print '<long help>'
-    B2.3. os -> MUST print the contents of /etc/os-release
-    B2.4. user -> MUST print the output of the 'whoami' command B2.5. pkg p -> MUST call the system package manager using the su_command to install and then uninstall package p.
+    B2.3. os -> MUST print the OS name and MUST log contents of /etc/os-release B2.4. user -> MUST print the output of the 'whoami' command B2.5. pkg p -> MUST call the system package manager using the su_command to install and then uninstall package p.
 The user MUST be able to